 The participants will work with frames that have been machined out of forgings with the slide machined from bar stock.
 The government model frame will be checkered (25 lpi) and the government model slide will have Marvel buried and protected rear sight cuts and a cross dovetail front cut.
 All of the other main components are made out of high grade bar stock or tool steel.
 Magazines will be McCormick.
 Sights will be Kensight fully adjustable rear and serrated front.

 All of the pistols will be in stainless steel, although the option of a black nitride finish is available at an additional cost after the completion of the gun.
 Other types of finishes will not be an option in the class due to time constraints.

 short or medium trigger – wide ambidextrous thumb safety – one piece NHC mainspring housing/mag well

 Except for the trigger, there is an extra cost for the:

 One piece MSH/mag well ($125.00)

 When signing up for the class, please list which options you would like to have.

-The cost of the ten day class is $4,000.00 (not including pistol options).
-This includes all instruction, all of the pistol components, use of all of the tools and equipment to complete your custom pistol, student support through Nelson Custom and/or through Bob Marvel.
+The cost of the ten day class is $4,000.00 which does not include the frame/receiver (see below) and any additional options.
+This includes all instructions, all of the pistol’s components, use of all of the tools and equipment needed to complete your custom pistol, and student support through Nelson Custom and/or through Bob Marvel.
 Tuition does not include food, lodging, or travel/transportation expenses.

 Should circumstances prevent your attendance, you may opt to attend a subsequent class upon notifying Nelson Custom and making the proper arrangements.
 We will work with you any way we can to allow you to attend a class as soon as you are able.
 Your position will be held for scheduling for a period of eight months from the time of payment of the original deposit.